 I'm about to draw parallels between comedian Louis C.K., my favorite Victorian character Jane Eyre, our Saturday Hatha Star yoga class, and camels.
 Hold on...Read More

 Ohm Ma Goodness

 It’s been a while since I shared my yoga adventures.
-Rest assured: I’ve been getting my Satnam on with my kundalini teacher Robin every week.
+Rest assured: I’ve been getting my Satnam on at kundalini yoga every week.
 I continue to be completely entranced by the variety of ways she directs us to breathe.
 In the last few weeks, we’ve moved way, WAY beyond the standard breath of fire…

 – tongue out, breathe through the mouth